heera/lab/README.md

 ### Testing Full Methods

-Lab allows you to test all methods on a class including private and protected methods without differentiating or performing any additional work as the required reflection is automatic.
-Let's add a dummy class to our fixture's setup so that we have something to work with:
+Lab's assertion class allows you to test all methods including private and protected.
+Testing these methods is completely automatic and there is no additional setup required.
+To get an idea of how assertions work, let's add a dummy class to our local setup for the fixture. so that we have something to work with:

 ```php
 'setup' => function() {